-[26] The Applicant has not disputed our identification in the PR letter of the problem and solution, so we adopt that identification and its associated reasoning here:
+[22] The Applicant has not disputed our identification in the PR letter of the problem and solution, so we adopt that identification and its associated reasoning here:

-As observed in the FA (page 3), the application introduces the invention as being for dynamically and graphically representing a project or process.
+As observed in the FA (pages 3 to 4), the application introduces the invention as being for dynamically and graphically representing a project or process.
 The application (page 3) explains that many projects can be complex, and projects can involve several different participants in different departments and using different technologies.
 A project manager may lack the expertise, information or time needed to sort through progress reports, documentation and milestone realization information from the different aspects of the project.

-Accordingly, the FA identified the problem as being how to more specifically convey the relative progress and relative rate of progress of a project such that project managers are able to oversee the project more effectively.
-The FA identified the proposed solution as an improved scheme for graphically representing the information of the project, highlighting changes in the project, such as the completion of tasks and milestones, to the project manager.
+Accordingly, the FA identified the problem as being how to effectively present project status information.
+The FA identified the proposed solution as an improved scheme for presenting a user-specific graphical representation of the project, highlighting changes, such as the completion of tasks and milestones, to the manager.
+Perspective representations are used to readily convey project information.